benschneider/llm-lucid-memory/README.md

 - **Code Comprehension:** Specifically designed to pre-process and understand the logic within code functions/classes.
 - **Efficient Retrieval:** Graph traversal allows targeted retrieval of necessary linked context.
 - **Modular & Extensible:** Core components (chunker, digestor, graph, retriever) are designed for flexibility.

 ---

+## ✨ Vision: The Reasoning Graph

+We are building a system that allows LLMs to:
+    - **Chunk** large documents and codebases into meaningful, context-aware units (sections, functions, classes).
+    - **Digest** each chunk to extract not just summaries, but **pre-processed understanding** (like logical steps in code) using LLMs.
+    - **Connect** these digested chunks (Memory Nodes) into a **graph** representing structural and potentially logical relationships.
+    - **Retrieve** knowledge not just by keywords or semantic similarity, but by **traversing the graph** to gather relevant, linked context.
+    - **Reason** over this structured, interconnected knowledge graph, enabling deeper comprehension and more accurate outputs, even with limited context windows.

+Helping small models think big by building structured, navigable "mental models" of information. 🚀

+---